The Weather at

 Tablelands of New South Wales, elevation 1332 metres

-This website has been prepared with information supplied
+This website has been prepared with information

-The town of Guyra is literally
+The town of Guyra is at the

-weather station is located in the grounds of the Guyra
+station is located in the grounds of the Guyra

 Hospital at an elevation of 1332 metres.
 This station